Author: Zenoll | Apollo.io Certified Partner

 What is Single-Threading?

+Single-threading is the practice of relying on one champion within a target account.
 This is a high-risk gamble.
-If your champion leaves the company, gets reassigned, loses internal political capital, or simply gets busy, your deal is dead.
+If your champion leaves the company or loses political capital, your deal is dead.
 You have placed the fate of a massive opportunity in the hands of one person who is not on your team.
-This is often a result of chasing enterprise deals too early.

 The Solution: Aggressive Multi-Threading